 Semi-truck failed to exit in his exit-only lane and instead went straight and collided into another semi-truck driver, causing that driver to become paralyzed from the waist down.
 Recovery of $1 million insurance policy limit for the victim.

 A local bar kept serving vodka shots to an obviously intoxicated customer and then allowed the customer to go home.
-Shortly after driving away from the bar, the driver crossed the center line and collided with another vehicle causing his death.
+Shortly after driving away from the bar, the driver crossed the center line and causing his death.
 A recovery of $1 million insurance policy limit for the victim’s family from a lawsuit against the bar for over-serving the customer.

 Semi-truck improperly backed onto a highway, causing another vehicle to impact the semi-truck and causing the death of the occupant.
 Recovery of $1 million insurance policy limit for the victim’s family.